fche-tools/FCHE/readme.md

 FCHE (Fine-grained Code Metrics and History Measures Extractor ) is a tool for extraction of method—level code metrics and history measures.

+Please see the paper for details: An exploratory study of bug prediction at the method level(Information and Software Technology 144 (2022) 106794
+Available online 7 December 2021 0950-5849/© 2021 Elsevier B.V.
+All rights reserved.)

 # Metrics

 ## Method Metric